-Families generally are required to participate in an annual reexamination interview, which must be attended by the head of household, spouse, or cohead.
-If participation in an in-person interview poses a hardship because of a family member's disability, the family should contact the SHA to request a reasonable accommodation (see Chapter 2).
-Families may also participant in an alternate interview process approved by the SHA.
+Families generally are required to participate in an annual reexamination interview, which must be completed online or if requested may be completed in-person.
+The head of household, spouse, or cohead (anyone over age 18) must complete the process.
+If this review poses a hardship because of a family member's disability, the family should contact the SHA to request a reasonable accommodation (see Chapter 2).
+Families may also participate in an alternate interview process approved by the SHA.

-Notification of annual reexamination interviews will be sent by first-class mail and will contain the date, time, and location of the interview.
+Notification of annual reexamination interviews will be sent by email and will provide a deadline to complete the online process or if request by first-class mail and will contain the date, time, and location of the interview.
 In addition, it will inform the family of the information and documentation that must be brought to the interview.

-If the family is unable to attend a scheduled interview, the family should contact the SHA in advance of the interview to schedule a new appointment.
-If a family does not attend the scheduled interview, the SHA will send a second notification with a new interview date and appointment time.

-If a family fails to attend two scheduled interviews without SHA approval, or if the notice is returned by the post office with no forwarding address, a notice of termination (see Chapter 12) will be sent to the family's address of record, and to any alternate address provided in the family's file.
+If the family is unable to complete the review online or in person, the family should contact the SHA in advance, to reschedule the appointment.
+If a family does not complete the online process or fails to attend the scheduled interview, the SHA will send a second notification.
+If a family does not complete the request by the second notice, the SHA will send a notice of termination (see Chapter 12) will be sent to the family's address of record, and to any alternate address provided in the family's file.